Growth

 That said, some larger companies are starting to adopt elements of startup culture to stay competitive and drive innovation.
 This blending of startup agility with corporate resources is creating new, hybrid cultures in today’s business landscape.

-startup culture vs corporate culture
+startup culture vs corporate culture are different environments

 Risk-taking